-Malaysia has a sizeable and rapidly growing food service market today.
+Malaysia has a sizeable and rapidly growing food service market.
 Restaurants, bakeries, caterers, and airline food service providers are the main end-users in this sector, and a select number of importers specialize in providing raw materials and foods to these end-users.
-As the end-users often prefer to source most of their supplies, ingredients, and food from a small number of importers, US exporters wishing to serve the HRI market should focus on these importers.
+As the end-users often prefer to source most of their supplies, ingredients and food from a small number of importers, U.S. exporters wishing to serve the HRI market should focus on these importers.
 Equally important, U.S. exporters should ensure that their products are halal certified.
 The end users' premises are themselves halal certified, so they will only handle products that are likewise halal certified.

 Malaysia's tourism industry has also fueled growth of the food service industry.
 Currently, it is the second largest foreign exchange earner after manufacturing.
 The Malaysia Tourism Transformation Plan is to attract 36 million tourists to Malaysia and generate \$42 billion for the country by the year 2020.
 The development of hotel and tourism projects is encouraged in line with the promotion of Malaysia as an attractive tourist destination and as a regional center for trade and commerce.
-A total of 169.3 million domestic visitors were registered in 2014 of which 60.7 million were tourists.
+A total of 189.3 million domestic visitors were registered in 2016 of which 26.8 million were tourists.
 With the current government's effort to promote Malaysia as a medical tourism hub, tourists' arrivals are expected to grow in the coming years.
-It is also the only Muslim nation made it to the World's top 10 in ease of doing business.
+It is also the only Muslim nation to make it to the World's top 10 in ease of doing business.
 The growth in tourism is expected to fuel the growth of restaurants offering international cuisines such as Middle Eastern and Latin American food.

 High tariffs and excise taxes in alcoholic beverages are deterring the consumption of wine in the foodservice sector.
-Coupled with the high mark-ups on the wine by hotel and restaurant operators, the selling price of the wines is exorbitant and this prohibits further consumption in foodservice outlets.
+Coupled with the high mark-up on wine by hotel and restaurant operators, its selling is exorbitant, and this prohibits further consumption in foodservice outlets.